hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 <!--more-->

 <hr>

+The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.
+Some people also prefer synthetic insulation rather than down.
+However, keep in mind that synthetic insulation is more bulky and offers less insulation than down.
+Synthetic insulation might be a better choice in very damp or wet conditions.

 Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
 In many cases the new models just come with a different color so it's worth to have a look on the old models as well.